OpenCyphal-Garage/uavcan.github.io/index.md

 ## Key features

-- Very low data overhead - suitable for high frequency distributed control loops.
 - Democratic network - no single point of failure.
+- Publish/subscribe or request/response exchange semantics.
+- Allows to efficiently exchange large data structures.
+- Lightweight, easy to implement protocol.
 - Supports network-wide time synchronization with microsecond precision.
-- Allows to efficiently exchange long datagrams.
-- Publish/subscribe or request/response exchange semantics.
 - Doubly-redundant or triply-redundant CAN bus.
-- Lightweight, easy to implement protocol.
-- Can be used in deeply embedded systems (the reference implementation runs on a 32K ROM, 8K RAM MCU).
+- Can be used in deeply embedded, resource constrained, hard real-time systems.
 - The specification and the reference implementation are open and free to use ([MIT License](http://opensource.org/licenses/MIT)).